voyeg3r/dotfaster/vim/wiki/dicasvim.md

 # Can VIM do this Sublime trick?
 + https://stackoverflow.com/a/49056795/2571881

+Copy the third word of odd lines to the end of even ones

     Aenean vel sem bibendum, eleifend odio a, dictum nibh.
     The third word in the above line is
     Morbi eget est vitae quam ultricies porta vitae quis nunc.